jolaleye/snap/README.md

   <a href="https://github.com/jolaleye/snap/blob/master/CONTRIBUTING.md"><img alt="prs welcome" src="https://img.shields.io/badge/PRs-welcome-ea5267.svg"></a>
 </p>

-Snap allows you to save, organize, and reuse boilerplates quickly and easily.
+Snap allows you to save, organize, and use boilerplates quickly and easily.
 When you find yourself using the same starting files for multiple projects just run `snap save starter`, and when you need to use that starter project again: `snap starter my-project`.
-It's that easy. :cake:
+It's that easy.

 ## Installation